stark9147/Test-web_ashta/README.md

 - Create 3 Components.
 They should all be at the same level( Siblings )
   - A component that has an input element
   - A component that has a button element
-  - A component that has a text field
+  - A component that has a text field that has the text "N.A"
 - Add css to the button ( Either CSS-in-JS or SASS ).
 Add padding of 1rem, add margin to the top and make the buttons color red

 ### Task 3